Škoda 7Ev: Operators

-České dráhy
+České dráhy / Czech Railways

 RegioPanter

 The České dráhy ordered 3 different variants of trainsets in 2011.
 The first order consisted of 12 units of class 440 (3-car, 241 seats), 3 units of class 640 (3-car, 241 seats) and 4 units of class 650 (2-car, 147 seats).
 First five units entered service in September 2012.
-Then came several more orders. Škoda Transportation currently producing another 50 units of improved class 650 marked 650.2 and also 60 units of class 640.2.
+Then came several more orders. Škoda Transportation produced another 46 units of improved class 650 marked 650.2, 60 units of class 640.2 and also four BEMU class 690.2.
 In the Czech Republic, the train sets of the Czech Railways carrier are known as RegioPanter.
+In 2024, another 15 BEMU units of class 690 ordered by České dráhy.

-All 440 class units will be in 2021-2022 upgraded to multi-system class 640.1 due to gradual switching to AC traction system.
-This upgrade will be made by Škoda Transportation.
+All 440 class units have been upgraded in 2021–2022 to multi-system class 640.1 due to gradual switching to AC traction system.
+This upgrade were made by Škoda Transportation.

-In 2020, one 650 class unit was tested on the Tábor-Bechyně railway.
+In 2020, one 650 class unit was tested on the Tábor–Bechyně railway.
 The reason was to verify compatibility with small arc radii due to possible future deployment on this railway.

 InterPanter

-In 2015-16 were built 14 units Škoda 10Ev for fast train lines, which are use on routes Brno-Prague and Brno-Břeclav-Olomouc.
+In 2015–16 were built 14 units Škoda 10Ev for fast train lines, which are use on routes Brno–Prague and Brno–Břeclav–Olomouc.
 The České dráhy use the brand name InterPanter for these units.
 InterPanter units have fewer doors, more luggage and bicycle space and a vending machine with snacks.

-Železničná spoločnosť Slovensko
+Železničná spoločnosť Slovensko (Slovakia)

 In 2018 Škoda Transportation in consortium with ŽOS Trnava won contract with Železničná spoločnosť Slovensko to supply 8 3-car units and 2 4-car dual-voltage units.
 The contract included the option for additional 5 3-car units and 10 4-car units.
 First unit entered service on 1 December 2020 on the Žilina–Čadca–Zwardoń line.

 Železničná spoločnosť Slovensko ordered in August 2021 from Škoda Transportation another nine trains for Košice region.
 There is also a purchase option for 11 additional trains.
 EMUs will enter service in 2023.